What is Binge Drinking and Why is it Dangerous?

-- One 12-ounce serving of beer (a bottle or can)
+- One 12-ounce serving of beer (a bottle or can at 5% ABV)

-Although drinking too much can make a person sick the next day with a hangover, and it can lead to serious injury, hospitalization, and even death, most adults in the United States engage in this problematic behavior at some point.
-The CDC found that:
+The consequences of drinking too much range from making a person sick the next day with a hangover to increasing the risk of serious injury, hospitalization, and even death; still, most adults in the United States engage in this potentially problematic behavior at some point:

-- More than 90 percent of adults report binge drinking at least once in the past month.1
+- More than 90% of adults report binge drinking at least once in the past month.1

-Unlike alcohol use disorder and heavy drinking, people who struggle with binge drinking do not consume alcohol every day.
+Unlike the heavy patterns of drinking more commonly seen in those with an alcohol use disorder (AUD), people who struggle with binge drinking may not consume alcohol every day.
 They may spend several days away from alcohol, but when they do drink, they typically consume too much, too quickly.
-This practice is still dangerous, and it can cause acute and chronic problems.
+Though these individuals may not always meet the criteria for diagnosis with an alcohol use disorder, the practice is still dangerous, and may be associated with several acute and chronic problems.1

 How Harmful Is Binge Drinking?

-Binge drinking can take years off a person’s life or cause an acute problem leading to death.
-This problematic practice costs the US a lot of money in terms of lost worker productivity, healthcare expenditures, criminal justice costs, and other expenses.
-Problem drinking in general cost the US $249 billion in 2010, of which 77 percent ($191 billion) was related specifically to binge drinking.
+From a fiscal perspective, excessive alcohol consumption costs the U.S. a lot of money in terms of lost worker productivity, healthcare expenditures, criminal justice costs, and other expenses.
+Problem drinking in general cost the U.S. $249 billion in 2010, of which 77% ($191 billion) was related specifically to binge drinking.1

 Is Binge Drinking a Sign of a Larger Problem?